toan01-uet/Solution-for-HackerEarth-Machine-Learning-challenge/README.md

 ## Target Encoding
 ## USING SMOTE TO DEAL WITH IMBALANCE DATASET
 # MODEL
 Because time was limit, so I had choose [autoML] (https://github.com/mljar/mljar-supervised) for model.
+And this is [source code](https://www.kaggle.com/thnhtonvng/ensemble) about my solution.